TUI likely to plump for larger variant of 737 MAX plane

 “We are comfortable, given the timescale of events that the British government have indicated, that we will be able to work round any contingency.
 If the Brexit process goes to a completely different set of timescales I can’t comment,” he said.

-For example, TUI can move operations from one of its airline units to another, depending on what licenses are required, he said.
+For example, TUI can move operations from one of its airline units to another, depending on what licences are required, he said.

 Britain’s easyJet, for example, has set up a new Austria-based airline as a Brexit contingency, but TUI comprises airlines in Britain, Belgium, Germany among others.